chisumo2016/portfolio-application/Installation.md

     - Go to skillController and add the logic into  delete method

 ## EDIT / DELETE  (PROJECT)
-    - add the functionality of skill
+    - add the functionality of project
-    - Add the link for edit and delete inside  skills index.
+    - Add the link for edit and delete inside  project index.
-    - Go to skillController and add the logic into edit
+    - Go to projectController and add the logic into edit
     - Copy the Create.vue page and save as Edit.vue page
     - Go to skillController and add the logic into  update method
     - Go to skillController and add the logic into  delete method